waku-org/research/incentivization.md

 The desired functionality of Store can be described as following:

 - the server responds quickly;
-- all the messages in the response are relevant;
+- all relevant messages are in the response;
 - the response contains only relevant messages.

 # Waku Store incentivization MVP